adaptinglovecraft/adaptinglovecraft.com/src/content/submissions/concerning-fun-call-of-the-sea.md

 playthings really, of the elder gods.
-This realization represents an apocalyptic decentering of the default subject position, and it finds its strongest metaphor in the monstrous transformations at the heart of Lovecraft\'s stories "The Shadow over Innsmouth" and "The Outsider."
+This realization represents an apocalyptic decentering of the default subject position, and it finds its strongest metaphor in the monstrous transformations at the heart of Lovecraft's stories "The Shadow over Innsmouth" and "The Outsider."
 There, the fear of the Other transforms into its opposite: fear of *being* the Other.
 Because the protagonists of these stories suddenly find themselves (with shock!) embodying the very identities they had